aakbarkhan/math-magic/README.md

 # Project Name

-> One paragraph statement about the project.
+> This is is the calculator app.

 ![screenshot]()